Best Ring Light of 2020

-To test these devices, we took hundreds of photos with all the different lights and conducted controlled photo experiments to determine relative brightness.
-We played with all the different features of each light, timed setups and breakdowns to assess ease of use, and tested stability by attaching our phones and cameras to each product.
-We determined the durability by physically comparing each product throughout our testing, as well as digging through online user reviews to see if there were any repeated issues we should be aware of while testing.
+To test these devices, we took hundreds of photos with all the different lights and conducted controlled photo experiments to measure relative brightness.
+We played with all the different features of each light, timed setups and breakdowns to assess ease of use, and assessed stability by attaching our phones and cameras to each product.
+We determined the durability by physically comparing each model throughout our testing, as well as digging through online user reviews to see if there were any frequent issues to consider while testing.

 Analysis and Test Results

 Ring lights are an essential tool for anyone who films or photographs faces.
-They provide a kind and diffuse light that removes shadows and help subjects stand out from their backgrounds.
-Even if you're just doing a ton of Zoom calls, any one of these lights will help you look your best!
-Our expert testers subjected each product to a series of rigorous tests designed to reveal any and all strengths and weaknesses, then processed the results into four weighted categories.
+They provide a kind and diffuse light that removes shadows and helps subjects stand out from their backgrounds.
+Even if you're just doing a ton of Zoom calls, any one of these lights could help you look your best!
+Our expert testers subjected each product to a series of rigorous tests designed to reveal any strengths or weaknesses then sorted the results into four weighted categories.

 We focused most of our testing on the amount of light and the quality of light that each product produced.
-Our most scientific test involved setting up a DSLR on a tripod with minimal (and consistent) ambient light, then photographing (what else) an old film camera with standardized settings (photographed at 1/50th, f1.4, 200 ISO, WB 5200, all USB-powered lights plugged into a laptop to standardize power output, with each light on its brightest setting).
-Once we had these photos, we put them into Photoshop, where we analyzed their histograms, which shows how bright every pixel is in the image, on a scale of 0 to 255.
-We took the mean of each lights' histogram values, then compared them to another.
+Our most scientific test involved setting up a DSLR on a tripod with minimal (and consistent) ambient light, then photographing an old film camera with standardized settings (photographed at 1/50th, f1.4, 200 ISO, WB 5200; all USB-powered lights were plugged into a laptop to standardize power output).
+Once the photos were taken, we put them into Photoshop, where we analyzed their histograms, which shows how bright every pixel is in the image, on a scale of 0 to 255.
+We took the average of each lights' histogram values, then compared them to one another.
 We realize this might have been overkill, but we like numbers…

 The photos we ended up with after brightness testing were very telling and also completely what we expected.
-The clip-on lights produced the darkest result, followed by 6" lights and 10" lights, with the large 18" lights being the brightest.
+The clip-on lights produced the dimmest results, followed by 6" lights and 10" lights.
+Finally, the large 18" lights were the brightest.

-Within the USB-powered lights, the two models from AIXPI — the AIXPI 10" with Tripod and the AIXPI 10" Tabletop models — are the brightest by a little bit, but nowhere as dramatic as the difference between the USB lights and the wall-powered units.
+Within the USB-powered lights, the two models from AIXPI — the AIXPI 10" with Tripod and the AIXPI 10" Tabletop models — were the brightest by a little bit, but the difference was nowhere as dramatic that between the USB lights and the wall-powered units.

 The dimmest lights are the clip-on lights — the QIAYA Selfie Clip-On and the Auxiwa Clip-On.
-No huge surprise there, they are very small and really only meant for up-close selfies.
+No huge surprise there; they are very small and only suitable for up-close selfies.